tg-rs/carapax/GUIDE.md

     Ok(())
 }

+#[tokio::main]
+async fn main() {
-// Create api client with a token provided by Bot Father. let api = Api::new("BOT_TOKEN")?;
+    // Create api client with a token provided by Bot Father. let api = Api::new("BOT_TOKEN").expect("Failed to create API");

     // Context is a type map wich allows to share objects between handlers.
-// Every object you insert in context must implement Clone. let context = Context::new();
+    // Every object you insert in context must implement Clone. let mut context = Context::default();
     context.insert(api.clone());

     // App is the main entry point.
     // First argument is the context.
     // Second - an input handler.
     // App implements UpdateHandler trait provided by tgbot,
     // so you can use it in LongPoll or run_server let app = App::new(context, echo);

+    if DEBUG {
-// Start receiving updates using longpoll method LongPoll::new(api, app).run().await.unwrap();
+        // Start receiving updates using longpoll method LongPoll::new(api, app).run().await;
+    } else {
         // or webhook
-run_server(([127, 0, 0, 1], 8080), "/", SyncedUpdateHandler::new(app)).await.unwrap();
+        run_server(([127, 0, 0, 1], 8080), "/", SyncedUpdateHandler::new(app)).await.expect("Failed to run webhook");
+    }
+}
 ```

 ## Handlers